redis/Tutorials/src/uc/personalized_recommendations.md

-Imagine you’re building a movie recommendation app, and your users expect intuitive, meaningful results, not just keyword matches, but intelligent understanding.
+Imagine you’re building a movie recommendation app that goes beyond simple keyword matching.
+Your users want recommendations based on the meaning of the movie plots — an intuitive and meaningful search experience powered by semantic understanding.

-Not just keyword matching, but semantic understanding — powered by vector embeddings.
-These are numerical representations of text that capture meaning, allowing you to search by intent rather than exact words.

 ### Store Movie Documents with Vector Embeddings
+Semantic search uses vector embeddings — numerical representations of text that capture the meaning of sentences.
+This enables search by intent rather than just keywords.
 Let’s import a dataset containing plot summaries, each paired with an embedding vector.
-Each movie JSON document contains metadata like title, genre, year, and a vector embedding of the plot.
+Each movie is stored as a JSON document with:
+    - `title`, `genres`, `year`, `plot`
+    - `embedding`, which is a binary-encoded `FLOAT32[]` used for vector similarity that can be generated using sentence-transformers or similar libraries.
+Demo uses 8-dim vectors; production models typically use 128–1536 dimensions.

 ```redis:[run_confirmation=true] Upload Movies
 JSON.SET movie:001 $ '{"title":"Toy Story","genres":["Animation","Comedy","Family"],"plot":"Toys come to life when humans arent around.","year":1995,"embedding":[0.22,0.04,0.33,0.12,-0.02,0.17,0.09,0.01]}'